Find the report that covers the depression genes

 Carbohydrates are linked to the mood-boosting brain chemical called serotonin.
 There is no proven evidence, but carbohydrate cravings sometimes may be related to low serotonin activity.

-There is also an association between eating high-carb, high-fat and high-sugar foods and good mood.
-These foods alter the neurotransmitters behavior in the brain and signal the nervous system activity to calm you down.
+There is also an association between eating high-carb, high-fat, and high-sugar foods and a good mood.
+These foods alter the neurotransmitters’ behavior in the brain and signal the nervous system activity to calm you down.

 Hence, it is important to choose your carbohydrates wisely.